 New Medicare item number for post-partum muscle separation

-For woman who need a tummy tuck (abdominoplasty) surgery to repair muscle separation after pregnancy, we are happy to announce the Medicare rebate for this procedure is back.
+We are pleased to inform women who require a tummy tuck (abdominoplasty) surgery to address muscle separation after pregnancy that the Medicare rebate for this procedure has been reinstated.

-This represents a major win for women who experience post-partum rectus diastasis (tummy muscle split).
+This development is a significant achievement for women experiencing post-partum rectus diastasis (tummy muscle split).